gecio/gecio.github.io/docs/_optimist/specs/volume_specification/index.en.md

 ## Choosing a Volume Type

-You can select one of the three volume types upon creation of a volume with the following command (Unless otherwise specified, the type "default" is always used):
+You can select one of the three volume types upon creation of a volume with the following command (unless otherwise specified, the type "default" is always used):
 `$ openstack volume create <volume-name> --size 10 --type high-iops`